aptech/docs/docs/CR-msym.rst

 ::

-    //Set seed for repeatable random numbers
+    // Set seed for repeatable random numbers rndseed 543124;
-    rndseed 543124;

-    //Random integers with a mean of 70 and range of 20 to
+    // Random integers with a mean of 70 and range of 20 to
-    //represent time taken for test
+    // represent time taken for test
     testTime = ceil(30 * rndu(10, 1)) + 60;

-    //Random integers with a mean of 1000 and a standard
+    // Random integers with a mean of 1000 and a standard
-    //deviation of 10
+    // deviation of 10
     score = ceil(10 * rndn(10, 1)) + 1000;

-    //Maximum allowed time for test
+    // Maximum allowed time for test
     maxTime = 80;

-    //Create a mask for times greater than maxTime mask = testTime .> maxTime;
+    // Create a mask for times greater than maxTime mask = testTime .> maxTime;

-    //Set scores to be missing values if testTime is greater
+    // Set scores to be missing values if testTime is greater
-    //than maxTime
+    // than maxTime
     mScores = missex(score, mask);

-    //Set missing values to print as 'T' to represent that the
+    // Set missing values to print as 'T' to represent that the
-    //score was invalid because the student took too much time msym "T";
+    // score was invalid because the student took too much time msym "T";

     format /rd 4,0;